Technical term overview

-The free swing function on door closers allows for a door to be used without resistance in the direction of opening or closing, if it has been previously opened up to a pre-defined opening angle e.g. first thing in the day.
+The free swing function on door closers allows for a door to be used with little resistance in the direction of opening or closing, if it has been previously opened ( e.g in the morning) up to a pre-defined opening angle e.g. first thing in the day.
 At the same time, the door is closed by the door closer in a controlled manner as soon as the power supply is interrupted.
 This makes it possible to comply with all fire safety measures while also ensuring that the door remains barrier-free.

 Front door pack

 The GEZE front door pack is a barrier-free solution for front doors to private homes and to apartment buildings.
 It comprises an automatic swing door drive, an access control system, a multiple point locking mechanism and all of the necessary cable harnesses and cable ducts.

 Thermally separated profile system in fine-framed design for a sophisticated appearance.
 For installation situations where special emphasis is placed on high energy efficiency, i.e. the lowest possible heat loss in winter or cold loss in summer.
 This profile system is also used when there are increased requirements for the tightness of the sliding door system.
 It is particularly suitable for exterior doors that are exposed to weather conditions and for interior doors that have to meet increased demands for sound insulation.

 The GEZE SecuLogic emergency exit system (RWS) allows for several system components to be connected, e.g. fire and hazard alarm systems, access control and door closer systems, emergency exit systems or motor locks, and for the rapid transmission of large amounts of data with minimal cabling requirements with the aim of facilitating the rapid and safe evacuation of occupants from a building in the event of a fire.

 Glass façades are façades that are mainly comprised of glass.
 For example, they are often found at the outer shell of large, prestigious buildings or on storefronts with sliding glass walls.